Considering tooth whitening in Gig Harbor? How to have beautiful teeth for life—free!

 So, what’s the process?

-At Peninsula Family Dentistry, Dr. Duffy will provide you with custom dental trays for at-home whitening.
-Dental trays are conveniently worn at home for up to an hour a day for several weeks with touch ups throughout the year.
+, Dr. Duffy will provide you with custom dental trays for at-home whitening.
+Dental trays are conveniently worn at home for up to an hour a day for several weeks with touch-ups throughout the year.
 A small amount of peroxide-based whitening product is placed into comfortable, custom-fitted dental trays that can be worn for up to one hour.

 How much lighter teeth may get and how long they stay that way varies because this is all dependent on how yours are built, how much and what kind of stain they are exposed to, as well as how concentrated the whitener is.
 Warning: some people have even ‘bleached’ their teeth so much they look grey because the darkness inside their mouths shows through!

 It should be noted that some yellowing of teeth occurs because the inner dentin in your tooth is showing through the protective enamel shell more than before.
 This can be from age, abrasive over-brushing, or acid erosion.
 While dentin itself will lighten with peroxide-based whitening agents to a degree, it may never look as white as healthy, well-built enamel.

 What if my teeth are dark?